subygan/subygan.github.io/blog/content/essays/speaksharp.md

 ## Mistake #2: Not Listening to users more often

-I understand product problem quite intimately.
-I knew the language barrier that stops me from making new friends.
+I knew the problem quite intimately.
+I've felt the language barrier that stops me from making new friends.
 I myself was an International student in foreign grounds.
 I had a hard time understanding the culture and the language.
 So everybody would want to improve in that dimension right?

 Wrong.